1. Motivation: A (Midlife) Crisis is a Terrible Thing to Waste

 Unfortunately (or fortunately) for me, things didn’t quite work out like that.

-In my case, instead of one big bad crisis, I had a series of bouts over a few years.
+In my case, instead of one big bad crisis, I had more like a series of bouts over a few years.

-This had the unexpected benefit that I was able to apply my learning from previous bouts to the subsequent ones.
+This had the unexpected benefit that none of them were too severe and I was able to apply my learning from previous bouts to the subsequent ones.
 What doesn't kill you makes you stronger, right?

-For example, I had already learned in previous bouts that buying a speedier new car doesn’t quite work because cops take special delight in giving speeding tickets to such midlife crisis sufferers.
+For example, I had already learned in previous bouts that buying a speedier car doesn’t quite work because cops take special delight in giving speeding tickets to recovering midlife crisis sufferers.

-But once I had gotten over the dread and anxiety of having to ponder my own mortality, I had quickly realized that six months was such a short time that the answer turned out to actually be rather easy and, frankly, even banal.
+Once you get over the dread and anxiety of having to ponder your own mortality, you quickly realize that six months is such a short time that the answer usually turns out to actually be rather easy and, frankly, even banal.

-For most people, their 6-month bucket list would consist of things like getting their affairs (I mean financial of course) in order, spending quality time with family and friends, smelling some roses, drinking some champagne, and generally giving up.
-(Er, I mean, “acceptance”.)
+For most people, their 6-month bucket list would consist of things like getting their affairs (I mean financial of course!) in order, spending quality time with family and friends, smelling some roses, drinking some champagne, and generally taking things as they come, without too much complaint.

 I had already tried all of those answers out.

-Unfortunately, it had had the undesirable effect that my financial planner had raised his fees, my family and friends had started getting annoyed at me for calling them at odd times, my neighbor (whose roses I was smelling) had started looking at me funny and my doctor had told me to cut down on the champagne.
+Unfortunately, this had had the undesirable effect that my financial planner had raised his fees, my family and friends had started getting annoyed at me for calling them at odd times, my neighbors (whose roses I was smelling) had started looking at me funny and my doctor had told me to cut down on the champagne.

-[ Ok, I know this book is supposed to be all about facts and logic, but please allow me a little liberty to be a tad dramatic in the first chapter, just for fun.
-I promise, after this chapter is over, it is all going to be facts and logic until you start screaming for more drama! ]
+(Ok, I know this book is supposed to be all about facts and logic, but please allow me a little creative liberty to fail at being humorous in the first chapter, just so I can scratch that itch and get over it.
+I promise, after this chapter is over, it is all going to be facts and logic until you start screaming for more drama!)

 Still, I felt like there was definitely some truth to it.
-It did force me to seriously think about my life and prioritize things, but maybe it needed something more before it became truly interesting and useful.
+It did force me to seriously think about my life and prioritize things, but maybe it needed some changes before it became truly interesting and useful.

-Extending the time frame to 5 years makes the question a lot more meaningful and actually harder to answer because the longer timeframe means there would be enough time to actually get some substantial and significant stuff done.
+Extending the time frame to 5 years makes the question a lot more meaningful and useful.
+Answering it is not easy because the longer timeframe means there would be enough time to actually get some substantial and significant stuff done.
 A lot can be accomplished in 5 years.

 The "5 years to live" question forces you to dig deep and see what it is that you really want to do in life or would regret not doing.
 With 5 years at your disposal, maybe you can still do it!